-The “CODE-X Yacht” was featured in its early stages on just about every design blog years ago.
-Since then, it’s actually come to reality and I wanted to share the latest images of the “Next Generation CODE-X Yacht” with you.
-(Info, specs and earlier images of the yacht are after the newest photos).
+The first generation “CODE-X Yacht” was featured in its early stages on just about every design blog years ago.
+It combined conventional technology with regenerative energy in the form of a solar-powered hybrid drive in the body of a super sleek and sexy boat.
+Since then, the yacht has actually come to reality and we wanted to share the latest images of the “Next Generation CODE-X Yacht” (Info, specs and earlier images of the yacht are shown after the newest photos).

 From the Code-X site: